fantacytyx/vscode-tortoise-svn/README.md

 This extension contributes the following settings:

 * `TortoiseSVN.autoCloseUpdateDialog` : enable/disable auto close dialog when no errors, conflicts and merges.
 * `TortoiseSVN.tortoiseSVNProcExePath` : specify the correct `TortoiseProc.exe` path.
-Need restar VSCode.
+Need restart VSCode.
 * `TortoiseSVN.showPath.exclude` : specify `glob pattern` to exclude files and folders. exclude will disable when specify a empty array.

 ## Change Log